Oluwatosin1620/LITA-Projects-Assignment/README.md

 ### Dataset Description
 This dataset contains various details of products sold in a store in a different geographical area.
-These types of datasets are studied to find out the patterns in the selling structure, profit earned from them, and order history.
+These types of datasets are studied to find patterns in the selling structure, profit earned from them, and order history.
 This data contains 9921 rows and 7 columns, while a missing key column was added in the cleaning process, making it a total of 8 columns.

 ---

 ### Key Features:
-**OrderID**: A unique identifier for each customer's order **CustomerID**: Each customer's unique ID
+**CustomerID**: Each customer's unique ID
 **Product**: The name of the product ordered **Region**: The region in which the order was placed